Wilson L. Fewster

 Wilson Lloyd Fewster (c.
-1926 – June 11, 2014) was a college lacrosse player and an American football, lacrosse, soccer, and wrestling coach.
+1926 – June 11, 2014) was an American college lacrosse player and college football, college lacrosse, college soccer, and wrestling coach.
 He coached all four of those sports at various times between 1951 and 1966 at his alma mater, Johns Hopkins University in Baltimore, Maryland.
 Fewster also served as the head lacrosse coach at Washington & Lee University in 1951 and the University of Virginia in 1954.

 Fewster was the son of former Major League Baseball player, Chick Fewster.